-Forget bakery products, curry and candy bars, the best use of Hawaii’s plentiful fruit is in this Imperial Porter from Maui Brewing.
+Forget bakery products, curry, and candy bars.
+The best use of Hawaii’s plentiful coconuts is in this Imperial Porter from Maui Brewing.
 Under a dark tan head and layers of bittersweet chocolate and coffee is the same fruit that lines the beaches of the island where Polynesian settlers first planted them in the 1800s.

 Big Island Brewhaus White Mountain Porter

 Thomas Kerns of Big Island Brewhaus likes to make coffee with local Hawaiian beans and uses coconut milk for creamer and local honey rather than sugar.
 Kerns takes the same approach with his White Mountain Porter, a coffee and coconut beer that highlight’s the big island’s natural bounty.

 Every beer at Lanikai Brewing is built around a local Hawaiian ingredient -- a common thread among breweries.
 But while most Hawaiian breweries are using local coffee or coconuts, Lanikai sources lightly tart-spicy hibiscus and sweet and creamy Big Island honey for this lovely floral fruity saison.